Tunable non-Markovian dynamics in a collision model: an application to coherent transport: Application to Coherent transport

+{Our results so far are based on simulations with $J_{chain}=10$ and $J_{res}=1$.
+As we mentioned {above}, this corresponds to a scenario where the chain is the most efficient medium for the propagation of the excitation.
+While this situation is the most physically realistic, in Fig. \ref{fig:vsJresA} we explore how our results depend on the ratio $J_{res}/J_{chain}$.
+Specifically, we plot $\max_k|\rho_C^{1,3}(k)|$ as a function of $J_{res}/J_{chain}$ in the weak ($\eta=0.4$) and strong ($\eta=1.2$) coupling regimes for $J_{chain}=10$ and different values of $\Omega\geq 0.25$.
+As expected, $J_{res}/J_{chain}$ does not affect $\max_k|\rho_C^{1,3}(k)|$ when $\Omega=1$ since no transfer of information along the environment is possible when all the information stored in the environment is completely lost at each protocol iteration.}

+{Excluding the case $\Omega=1$, in Fig. \ref{fig:vsJresA} we observe a low sensitivity of $\max_k|\rho_C^{1,3}(k)|$ to changes in $J_{res}/J_{chain}$, with higher values of $\Omega$ initially associated to higher levels of coherence, consistently with Figs. \ref{fig:evo}-\ref{fig:rho_vs_eta}.
+The low sensitivity to $J_{res}/J_{chain}$ indicates that the chain is the main responsible for the coherent transport of the excitation.
+When $\Omega=0.25$ we observe a clear-cut change in behaviour for $J_{res}/J_{chain}=0.5$.
+After this point, $\max_k|\rho_C^{1,3}(k)|$ increases more rapidly with increasing values of $J_{res}/J_{chain}$, suggesting a more prominent role of the intra-environment interactions in the coherent transport.}

+{The situation is different in Fig. \ref{fig:vsJresB}, where we observe that, apart from the case $\Omega=1$ discussed above, $\max_k|\rho_C^{1,3}(k)|$ consistently increases with $J_{res}/J_{chain}$, thus pointing to the active role of the environment in the coherent transport of the excitation.
+This happens because the environment is more likely to interact with the chain in the strong coupling regime and is thus more likely to assist in the propagation of the excitation.
+Accordingly, higher degrees of non-Markovianity result in higher values of coherence since the information in the environment is less likely to be lost.}

-Overall, we can conclude that non-Markovianity improves the coherent transport for strong system-environment couplings but hinders it if the coupling is weak.
-In the weak coupling regime, a Markovian environment enhances both the amount of coherence and the coherence time of the excitation.
+{In conclusion, when the chain is the most efficient medium for the propagation of the excitation, i.e. $J_{res}/J_{chain}\ll1$, and when $0.25\leq\Omega\leq1$, we have seen that non-Markovianity improves the coherence of the transport for strong system-environment couplings but hinders it if the coupling is weak.
 Note that these two mechanisms may not be mutually exclusive.
-For example, in the FMO photosynthetic complex, the electronic degrees of freedom of the bacteriochlorophyll molecules (the chain in our model) can couple both to the phonons of the molecular environment (non-Markovian) and to an external thermal bath (Markovian environment).
-Our results capture both of these situations, suggesting that the coexistence of a weakly coupled thermal bath and a strongly coupled non-Markovian environment may determine an optimal condition for coherent excitonic transport.
+For example, in the Fenna-Matthews-Olson photosynthetic complex \cite{matthews_structure_1979}, the electronic degrees of freedom of the bacteriochlorophyll molecules (the chain in our model) can couple both to the phonons of the molecular environment (non-Markovian) and to an external thermal bath (Markovian environment).
+Our results might capture both of these situations, suggesting that the coexistence of a weakly coupled thermal bath and a strongly coupled non-Markovian environment might determine an optimal condition for coherent {information} transport.}